 Who aggravates every fiber of your being?
-Come on, you know there’s someone in your life – past or present – you have, in one of your most aggravated moments, wanted to throw from a moving train!
+Come on, you know someone in your life – past or present – you have wanted to throw from a moving train in one of your most angry moments!

-Anyway, you walk away dazed and confused.
+Anyway, you walk away, dazed and confused.
 Ewwww, she got you again!
-She makes you want to smoke more, or drink more, or kick the dog.
+She makes you want to smoke more, drink more, or kick the dog.
 (Don’t do that.
 It’s not the dog’s fault.)

 NEWS FLASH: When we cling tenuously to control or give it up to another that is the prescription for misery.